NLSTechSolutionske/image-picker/readme.md

 Does the following
 - get image from gallery or camera
 - crops image
-- retruns uri or file path
+- returns uri or file path